-- ENGL 0850 Accelerated Writing and Reading (5L)(5CR) This course will combine the skills learned in ENGL 800 and ENGL 900.
+ENGL 0850 - Accelerated Writing and Reading (5L)(5CR) This course will combine the skills learned in ENGL 800 and ENGL 900.
 Combined writing skills seeks to strengthen the student's writing fluency through a study of selected elements of basic composition.
 These include grammar, spelling, and punctuation as well as sentence development, paragraph development, and essay development.
 The course introduces students to different patterns of organization and various types of writings through assigned readings and multiple-draft writing assignments.
-Prerequisites: Score of 30-50 on Compass Test or 10-12 on ACT. - ENGL 0900 Introduction to College Reading and Writing II
+Prerequisites: Score of 30-50 on Compass Test or 10-12 on ACT.

+ENGL 0900 - Introduction to College Reading and Writing II

 (4L)(4CR) Reading and writing are both processes of composing and are requisites to success in ENGL 1010.
 This upper level developmental English course provides instruction for active reading and critical thinking skills used to compose effective essays.
 Students will have opportunities to practice a recursive writing process and will be introduced to using outside texts as a way to generate ideas.
+Students are given the option of receiving S/U grades.
+Students receiving "C" or better in any 1000 or 2000 level English course may not subsequently earn credit in ENGL 0900.
 Prerequisites: Students must have an ACT English score of 13, a Compass English score of 51, or successfully complete ENGL 0800.
-ENGL 1010 - English I: Composition

-- (3L) (3CR) [E] A study of the fundamentals of purposeful communication in English.
+ENGL 1010 - English I: Composition (3L)(3CR) [E] A study of the fundamentals of purposeful communication in English.
 The course focuses on reading and writing expository essays, on using effective language for exposition of ideas, and on thinking clearly.
 Students are to practice synthesizing information, organizing it coherently, and writing clearly.
-Prerequisites: Acceptable performance on ACT English (18 or higher), or Compass Writing (75 or higher) or satisfactory (a "C" or better) in ENGL 0850 or ENGL 0900. - ENGL 1020 English II: Composition (3L)(3CR) An extension of ENGL 1010.
+Prerequisites: Acceptable performance on ACT English (18 or higher), or Compass Writing (75 or higher) or satisfactory (a "C" or better) in ENGL

+ENGL 1020 - English II: Composition (3L)(3CR) An extension of ENGL 1010.
 Further refines the student's abilities to gather and synthesize material from independent reading.
 Students study language both to appreciate its precise control and to interpret the experience of others.
 College-level essays (including a research paper) and two oral presentations are required.
-Prerequisites: A grade of "C" or higher in ENGL 1010. - ENGL 2005 Technical Writing
+Prerequisites: A grade of "C" or higher in ENGL 1010.

+ENGL 2005 - Technical Writing